 Hurricane Irma Blasts Past Puerto Rico With 180-MPH Winds; Risk Rises For Florida

 Hurricane Irma is bringing death and destruction to the Caribbean and raising alarm in Florida, where the chance of a direct impact continues to rise.
-The storm is blamed for at least 10 deaths; thousands of people are being told to get out of its way.
+The storm is blamed for at least nine deaths; thousands of people are being told to get out of its way.

+The storm has weakened somewhat, with the National Hurricane Center reporting 175-mph maximum sustained winds in an 11 a.m.
+ET advisory on Thursday.

+A Hurricane watch is in effect for parts of Florida, from Jupiter Inlet south around the peninsula to Bonita Beach.
+That alert also covers the Florida Keys, Lake Okeechobee and Florida Bay.

 Irma brought strong winds and flooding to Puerto Rico and the Virgin Islands last night.
-Its dangerous eye passed north of Puerto Rico's main island — possibly sparing the area from the worst of the 185-mph winds that wreaked horrible destruction in Saint Martin, Anguilla, and Barbuda on Wednesday.
+Its dangerous eye passed north of Puerto Rico's main island — possibly sparing the area from the worst of the 185-mph winds that wreaked destruction in St. Martin, Anguilla and Barbuda on Wednesday.

-"We are in a state of siege," Daniel Gibbs resident of the French territorial council for Saint Martin and Saint Barthelemy, tells Radio Caraibes International.
+"We are in a state of siege," Daniel Gibbs, president of the Territorial Council of St. Martin, tells Radio Caraibes International.

-"95 percent of the territory has been destroyed," Gibbs said, echoing the assessment of Antigua and Barbuda Prime Minister Gaston Browne, who told CNN Barbuda is now "barely habitable" after Irma's eye hit the island early Wednesday.
+Gibbs said that "95 percent of the territory has been destroyed," echoing the assessment of Antigua and Barbuda Prime Minister Gaston Browne, who told CNN Barbuda is now "barely habitable" after Irma's eye hit the island early Wednesday.

-Floodwaters have swamped cars and houses in Puerto Rico, where seven rivers are now running above their flood levels, the National Weather Service office in San Juan says.

-After moving past Puerto Rico, Irma is following the same track past Hispaniola, passing north of the island that's home to the Dominican Republic and Haiti.
-As of 8 a.m.
-ET, its eye was about 110 miles north of Punta Cana.

 Hurricane #Irma is passing north of Hispaniola this morning with sustained winds of 180 MPH. #GOES16 pic.twitter.com/nqCF0QJVeR— NASA SPoRT (@NASA_SPoRT) September 7, 2017